drekka/Voodoo/Xcode.md

 # Xcode integration guide

-The initial development of Simulacra was to support Swift UI testing through a local server instead of an unreliable development or QA server.
+The initial development of Voodoo was to support Swift UI testing through a local server instead of an unreliable development or QA server.

 ## How does it work?

-1. In the `setUp()` of your UI test suite you start and configure an instance of Simulacra.
+1. In the `setUp()` of your UI test suite you start and configure an instance of Voodoo.
 2. From the running instance, get url the server is running on and...
 3. Using a launch argument, pass the URL to your app.
-4. Finally in `teardown()` clear the Simulacra instance otherwise Simulacra and the port will stay allocated until the end of the test run.
+4. Finally in `teardown()` clear the Voodoo instance otherwise Voodoo and the port will stay allocated until the end of the test run.

 *Note that I said "test run" in step 4.
-XCTests do not deallocate until all the tests have finished so it's important to free up any ports that Simulacra is using so other tests can re-use them.*
+XCTests do not deallocate until all the tests have finished so it's important to free up any ports that Voodoo is using so other tests can re-use them.*

 ## Adding mock endpoints